netcreateorg/lessons/_items/FactFiction.md

 	- Node and edge types that might appear in the source
 - Emphasis on vocabulary that describes data literacy and ELA/History as different but is in fact the same thing.

+# Have a look at what students have done before with this lesson plan

+- What GIFs work best to illustrate this?

 ## What learning goals does this template support?

 - Disciplinary goals